gingerbeardman/gingerbeardman.github.io/_posts/2021-05-06-pixel-perfect-retro-gaming-in-480p.md

 Specifically when using the EDTV's PC input we need DVI-A (Analogue), rather than DVD-D (Digital) even if the TV supports both via DVI-I (integrated analogue and digital).

-Here is how to connect the most common vintage consoles.
+Here's how to connect the most common vintage consoles.
 Let me know if you connect one that's not on the list!

 **Straight VGA cable (optional VGA to DVI adapter)**